Horizon, homogeneity and flatness problems -- do their resolutions really depend upon inflation?: Introduction

-In textbooks and review articles on modern cosmology (Rees 1984; Padmanabhan \& Seshadri 1987; Narlikar 1993; Peacock 1995; Padmanabhan 2002; Longair 2008; Weinberg 2008) one almost invariably comes across a section devoted to the subject of observed homogeneity and near-flatness of the universe where it is argued that to explain these observations inflation is almost a must.
-In fact that was the prime motive of Guth (1981) to propose inflation in the first place.
+In textbooks and review articles on modern cosmology \cite{29,10a,1,9,10,L08,6} one almost invariably comes across a section devoted to the subject of observed homogeneity and near-flatness of the universe where it is argued that to explain these observations inflation is almost a must.
+In fact that was the prime motive of Guth \cite{2} to propose inflation in the first place.
 We show that the arguments offered therein are not proper.
-The horizon problem, which leads to the causality arguments for the homogeneity, arises only in the Friedmann-Robertson-Walker (FRW) world models where homogeneity and isotropy of the universe at some large enough scale (cosmological principle) is presumed to begin with.
+The horizon problem, which leads to the causality arguments for the homogeneity, is derived in the Friedmann-Robertson-Walker (FRW) world models where homogeneity and isotropy of the universe at some large enough scale, i.e. Cosmological Principle (CP), is presumed to begin with.
 We have no idea whether a horizon problem would still arise in non-homogeneous world models that do not depend upon the Robertson-Walker line element.
 Therefore as long as we confine ourselves to investigating properties of FRW world models, there is no homogeneity issue.